nezamimdkaif/nezamimdkaif/README.md

 ### About

-Working on UAV autonomy as part of a MeitY funded research project (Project No. MeitY/2022 2023/958/ECE) at the Drone Laboratory, IIT (ISM) Dhanbad, under Prof. Ravi Kumar Gangwar and Dr. Mohd Aijaz Siddiqui.
+Working on UAV autonomy as part of a MeitY funded research project (Project No. MeitY/2022 2023/958/ECE) at the Drone Laboratory, IIT (ISM) Dhanbad, under Prof. Ravi Kumar Gangwar.
 Focus areas: flight data analysis, vision based navigation for GPS denied environments, and embedded/software integration on a hybrid fixed wing drone platform.

 ---